 29. Waterproofing your home

-If you live in a flood-prone area than you can use duct tape to seal the small openings of your garage door, doors, and windows, this way no water will leak inside your house.
+If you live in a flood-prone area then you can use duct tape to seal the small openings of your garage door, doors, and windows, this way no water will leak inside your house.

 Just grab a stick and duct tape your knife to it, and there you go you have made a spear.
 A spear can be extremely useful on a desert island, for more information check out my recent article ( Top 10 ) Things to take on a desert island.